Mainland wins Score at the Shore title, remains undefeated

 Bernie McCracken Memorial Championship Game

-Phoenixville Area (Pennsylvania) 54, Wildwood 49 (from Wednesday): Junior Hans scored 13 points, grabbed seven rebounds and added six assists for the Warriors (3-2).
+Phoenixville Area (Pennsylvania) 54, Wildwood 49: Junior Hans scored 13 points, grabbed seven rebounds and added six assists for the Warriors (3-2).
 Ernie Troiano and Jordan Fusik each scored 11.
 Troiano grabbed eight rebounds.
 Dom Troiano scored seven and added three rebounds.
 Ryan Troiano scored four and had three steals.
 Josh Vallese scored three.
 Lance Lillo and Jordan Fusik each scored two.

 Welcome to the discussion.